 Macalester College is a small liberal arts school in St. Paul, Minnesota that was founded in 1874.
 The campus is only 10 minutes from downtown St. Paul and Minneapolis, so students can take advantage of attending college near two major cities.
 The school is considered one of the “Hidden Ivies” because of its reputation for high-quality academics and positive student experiences.
 The population is just under 2,200 students, so individuals can take advantage of small classes and a tight-knit community.
 Macalester also provides a great value for an education because the college guarantees financial assistance to meet the needs of every student.
 The school also prides itself on having one of the highest percentages of foreign students in the country.

-Students can choose from more than 30 academic departments, 37 majors and 63 areas of study.
-The most popular majors are social sciences; biological and biomedical sciences; English language and literature/letters; foreign languages, literatures, and linguistics; and physical sciences.
-Students have over 800 classes to choose from.
-They can also create their own interdisciplinary majors or enroll in pre-professional programs like pre-law, pre-med, a cooperative architecture program and a cooperative engineering program.
-Class sizes remain small with a student to faculty ratio of 10.5 to 1, and 68% of classes have less than 20 students.
+Students can choose from more than 800 courses offered each year in 63 areas of study for a total of 37 majors.
+The most popular majors are social sciences; computer and information sciences; biological/life sciences; mathematics and statistics; interdisciplinary studies; and foreign languages, literatures, and linguistics.
+Students can also create their own interdisciplinary majors or enroll in pre-professional programs like pre-law, pre-med, a cooperative architecture program and a cooperative engineering program.
+Class sizes remain small with a student to faculty ratio of 10 to 1, and 70% of classes have less than 20 students.
 Many students participate in internships or off-campus courses.

-About 60% of Macalester College students study abroad and 11 academic departments actually require off-campus study before graduation.
-There are sister programs in the Netherlands, Germany, Austria and France.
+Nearly 60% of Macalester College students study abroad There are sister programs in the Netherlands, Germany, Austria and France.
 If students want to stay close to campus, Macalester is part of the Associated Colleges of the Twin Cities (ACTC).
 The consortium includes the University of St. Thomas, Hamline University and Augsburg College; students can attend classes at any of these schools.